octohooks/octohooks-clients/dotnet/Octohooks.Example/README.md

 {
     // This is your application ID or the user-defined ID of your application
     // It's recommended that you create an application for each of your users and obtain the application ID from
-    // their Auth Token, JWT or headers. var applicationId = "my-application";
+    // their Auth Token, JWT, headers or a custom implementation. var applicationId = GetApplicationId();

     // TODO
     // This will be your own logic such as redemption of the voucher